 Talk with your healthcare providers about the risks, benefits, and possible side effects of all medicines.

-What are the complications of Raynaud's phenomenon?
+What are possible complications of Raynaud's phenomenon?

 In severe cases, you may have sores on finger pads.
 These sores may progress to gangrene.
 In rare cases, gangrene may lead to finger amputation.